tattoomachinegirl/inkbook-dataextractor/README.md

 use the following steps

-Download the latest zip package from Releases page
+Download the latest zip package from the [Releases page](https://github.com/tattoomachinegirl/inkbook-dataextractor/releases)

 Extract to any directory you wish to work from ,  this will be your working directory for data extraction